Saint Thomas More High School (Milwaukee)

-Saint Thomas More High School is a private, Roman Catholic high school in Milwaukee, Wisconsin.
-It is in the Roman Catholic Archdiocese of Milwaukee.
+Saint Thomas More High School is a private, Catholic high school in Milwaukee, Wisconsin.
+It is in the Archdiocese of Milwaukee.

 Background

 Saint Thomas More High School was established in 1972 by the merger of Don Bosco and Pio Nono High Schools.
 It was initially named Thomas More High School, but the "Saint" was added to the name in the summer of 2007 to re-emphasize the school's Catholic heritage, at the request of Archbishop Timothy Dolan.

 Beginning in 2007, students are equipped with a laptop computer at the start of the school year.

 Athletics

-Saint Thomas More High School is a member of the Wisconsin Interscholastic Athletic Association and the Woodland Conference.
+Saint Thomas More High School is a member of the Wisconsin Interscholastic Athletic Association and the Metro Classic Conference.
 The school offers the following sports: